manishvenu/Global-Lake-Hydrology-Explorer/README.md

 Write that into the 'GLHE/driver.py' file, and run the code.
 It takes about a minute to run after the first time, or 30-45 min minutes the first time.
-(Ten minutes for ERA5 API, and ~15k files need to be processed for the NWM) You can find the output data under the lake name folder and you should see a zip file of a sample month of gridded data, a csv of all the output data, and a plot of the all of it as well.
+(Ten minutes for ERA5 API, and ~15k files need to be processed for the NWM) You can find the output data under the lake name folder, and you should see a zip file of a sample month of gridded data, a csv of all the output data, and a plot of the all of it as well.
 See the logging file 'GLHE.log' to see current progress.